A film commissioned by The Word and produced by Tom Kelly and Unified Films specifically for those living with Dementia.

 Titled, The Place We Love, the film is a collaboration between The Word, writer Tom Kelly and local filmmakers, Unified Films, and takes Tom on the journey of his life.

 Using images from South Tyneside Libraries archives and new footage, Tom walks viewers to places and buildings in the area which have been important to him over the years.

-In making The Place We Love, Unified Films also worked closely with Alzheimer’s Society as well as South Tyneside Libraries’ Living Well with Dementia group to ensure it will have the desired impact for people living with dementia and to signpost where people living with dementia and their carers can access support.
+In making The Place We Love, Unified Films also worked closely with Alzheimer’s Society as well as South Tyneside Libraries’ Living Well with Dementia group to ensure it would have the desired impact for people living with dementia and to signpost where people living with dementia and their carers can access support.

-Watch The Place We Love
+Watch The Place We Love film:

 Keach in the Creel: